legendu-net/blog/en/content/2014/03/synchronization-and-backup-solutions/synchronization-and-backup-solutions.markdown

     If not followed then symbolic links are likely broken on other device.
     The simple suggestion is do not place symbolic links in your synchronization folders.

-2. Backup large non-privacy files on Baidu Yun or Wei Yun.
+2. Backup (relatively) small files to Dropbox (or a similar tool), and Backup large non-privacy files on Baidu Yun.
+  If a large file is sensitive,

-2. Backup large privacy critial files on Mega or encrypt them first and then backup to Baidu Yun or Wei Yun.
+  encrypt it first before uploding it to Baidu Yun.

-3. Build a local home server (e.g., using NFS or SAMBA) for sharing files.

-1. Among non-native sync & backup apps TeamDrive, Mega Sync, OneDrive (official client) are usable in mainland of China.

-Dropbox, TeamDrive, Mega, Syncthing, Baidu Yun, Wei Yun

 <table style="width:100%">
   <tr>